 1966: Eric Burdon sang lead vocals for Manfred Mann at a concert in London.

 1969: When creative genius appears, get out of the way.
-On this day, while recording "Let It Be" and "The Long and WInding Road" for their album Let It Be at Apple Studios in London, the Beatles also recorded several covers, including "Shake Rattle and Roll", "Kansas City", "Miss Ann", "Blue Suede Shoes", "Tracks of My Tears", "You Really Got a Hold On Me" and "Lawdy Miss Clawdy".
+On this day, while recording "Let It Be" and "The Long And WInding Road" for their album Let It Be at Apple Studios in London, the Beatles also recorded several covers, including "Shake Rattle And Roll", "Kansas City", "Miss Ann", "Blue Suede Shoes", "Tracks Of My Tears", "You Really Got A Hold On Me" and "Lawdy Miss Clawdy".
 Drummer Ringo Starr wrote the song "Octopus's Garden" and the group came up with the idea of performing live on the roof of their headquarters.
 Not bad for a day's work.

 1970: Chicago released their second album, ironically called Chicago II.